 A Project represents your service or application in Sentry.
 For example, you might have separate projects for your API server and frontend client.

 You can create a project for a service and select the particular language or framework when you first start using Sentry.
 You can add more projects on an as-needed basis, for example, if you want to manage access permissions and/or control privacy and data settings.
 Setting up multiple projects to reflect your application landscape with finer granularity will go a long way in helping with visibility and triage.
+Learn more about best practices for setting up projects in our account setup documentation.

 When displaying the Issue Stream and Discover views, the top-level filter bar considers the projects you are a member of by default.
 This way, you are looking at information that is immediately relevant to your work.